appcelerator-developer-relations/appc-sample-3dtouch/README.md

 In our sample app we're listening to the event in the [list controller](app/controllers/list.js#L33).
 For the dynamic details-shortcut you can see we're using the custom `userInfo` payload to get the actual model ID of the last-viewed picture.

 ## Peek and Pop
 Press firmly on one of the thumbnails in the sample app to play with Peek and Pop.
 As you start applying more force the rest of the screen will blur, then a preview will appear and finally the details window will open.
-Swipe up while you Peek to reveil any quick actions available.
-As you use it more often you will get a feel for the ammount of pressure needed to trigger Peek directly.
+Swipe up while you Peek to reveal any quick actions available.
+As you use it more often you will get a feel for the amount of pressure needed to trigger Peek directly.

 ![preview](docs/preview.png)